milesaturpin/bct-paper-files/bct-other-biases.md

 - BCT with individual biases.
 - BCT with all 6 biases together.

 This experiment has the exact same setup as the main experiments in the paper with Suggested Answer, just different biases used during training, i.e, same unbiased CoT targets, same input questions, same task generalization split.
 The only thing changing is the biasing text added to the inputs.
-All models trained on the same amount of data (10k BCT samples).
+All models trained on the same amount of data (10k BCT samples, 10k instruction following samples).

 ### Biased reasoning evaluated on the training biases on held-out tasks

+First, training and evaluating on the same bias:

 ![Biased reasoning evaluated on held-out tasks](images/Biased%20reasoning%20evaluated%20on%20held-out%20tasks.png)